nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

  * [Appendix E: Instructions for Manual Testing](#appendix-e-instructions-for-manual-testing)

 ## 1. Introduction

-### Purpose
+### Purpose of this guide
-This document describes the software architecture and design of the SHOCO application. \
+This guide describes the software architecture and design of the SHOCO application.
-This document will evolve throughout the design and implementation of each SHOCO release.
+It will evolve throughout the design and implementation of each SHOCO release.
-Currently, this documentation is for the first public release of the application, SHOCO v1.0.
+Currently, this document is for the first public release of the application, SHOCO v1.0.

-### Scope
+### Scope of this guide
 This document describes the software architecture and design for the implementation of SHOCO and is tailored for the developers, designers, and software testers of SHOCO.